nikhilputhumana/age-calculator/README.md

 ## How to install?

-Go to releases and install the apk or click [here](https://github.com/nikhilputhumana/age-calculator-app/releases/download/v1.0.0/app-release.apk).
+Go to Releases tab and install the apk or click [here](https://github.com/nikhilputhumana/age-calculator-app/releases/download/v1.0.0/app-release.apk).

 ## How it works / How to use